 Detailed article : Access Modifiers in Java

-- Non-access modifiers : In java, we have 7 non-access modifiers or sometimes also called specifiers.
+- Non-access modifiers : In java, we have 7 non-access modifiers.
 They are used with classes, methods, variables, constructors etc to provide information about their behavior to JVM.They are

 This article is contributed by Gaurav Miglani.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.